chef-boneyard/chef-rfc/new/server-stats-endpoint.md

 - Histogram - Distributes values into buckets.
 For example, response times.
 - Summary - Provides summary statistics for a value in a sliding window.

-### Response Format
+### JSON Response Format
-Below are two possible response formats we can use.
-We should pick one.

-#### Option 1: Prometheus
-The response format is the one defined by
+The stats endpoint must respond to `format=json`.
+The schema is defined below.
-[Prometheus 0.0.4](https://prometheus.io/docs/instrumenting/exposition_formats).
-The endpoints must respond to both content types, `text/plain; version=0.0.4` and `application/vnd.google.protobuf; proto=io.prometheus.client.MetricFamily; encoding=delimited`.
-Using this gives us the ability to use a few metrics types specified below along with the ability to give a description for any metrics which are provided.

-#### Option 2: JSON
+#### JSON
-The response format will be based on that defined by [Prometheus 0.0.4](https://prometheus.io/docs/instrumenting/exposition_formats), but modified to fit a JSON serialization format.
+The JSON response schema will be based on that defined by [Prometheus 0.0.4](https://prometheus.io/docs/instrumenting/exposition_formats), but modified to fit a JSON serialization format.
 We will return a list of metrics families, each with a name, type, help doc string, and a list of metrics.
 Each individual metric in the family will have a set of